 We know today, especially when so many are uninsured or underinsured, it is important for you to have healthcare pricing information.
 We are committed to making this information available so you can better anticipate and understand financial responsibilities to make informed healthcare decisions.

-Because we know that healthcare is complex and that a general listing of prices for our common procedures will not meet everyone's needs, we have established a team you can contact directly through our toll free number for a prospective service quote.
+Because we know that healthcare is complex and that a general listing of prices for our common procedures will not meet everyone's needs, we have established a team you can contact directly through our toll-free number for a prospective service quote.
 Our goal is to make this important information easy to access and personal to you.
 We believe this is one more way we are leading the way in better patient service.

-"Pricing Transparency" is the term used to describe initiatives in the healthcare industry designed to provide meaningful pricing information to consumers.
+"Pricing transparency" is the term used to describe initiatives in the healthcare industry designed to provide meaningful pricing information to consumers.
 The healthcare industry is often complex and difficult for patients to navigate.
-Our hospital is committed to presenting pricing information for common services through this website in an accessible manner to promote better understanding, while also providing useful information about financial assistance available, definitions of key terminology, and key financial policies.
+Our hospital is committed to presenting pricing estimates for common services through this website in an accessible manner to promote better understanding, while also providing useful information about financial assistance available, definitions of key terminology, and key financial policies.

 If you are viewing estimates provided on this website, the pricing includes estimated room and board (for inpatients), supplies, nursing care, equipment use, medications administered during your service, nutritional services, and any services handled by the staff of the hospital within the walls of the hospital.
-It does not include services listed in the below FAQ.
+It does not include services listed in the following FAQ.

 Your personal physician or other physicians providing you with services related to your hospital stay or visit will bill you separately.
-This can include fees related to specialists, anesthesiologists, pathologists, and radiologists.
+This can include fees related to specialists, anesthesiologists, pathologists and radiologists.

 Independent laboratory and radiology services will also bill you separately for reading and interpreting EKGs, X-rays, EEGs and lab work.

 It means a patient does not have insurance coverage for hospital services by a third party like Medicare, Medicaid, Workers Compensation or another insurance company.
-Other common terms used when referring to uninsured patients are: Self Pay and Private Pay.
+Other common terms used when referring to uninsured patients are self pay and private pay.

 It is a good idea to contact your physician's office to get the best description possible of the services that you need.
-Then, if you have insurance, contact your insurance company and make sure that the services required are "covered services" under your specific plan.
-If they are not "covered", then you would be considered "uninsured" for these services.
+Then, if you have insurance, contact your insurance company and make sure that the services required are covered services under your specific plan.
+If they are not covered, then you would be considered uninsured for these services.

 Please try to have the following information on hand so that you can obtain the best estimate:

-- Description of services needed - we will need to know as much information as possible about the specific services needed as described by your physician.
+- Description of services needed - We will need to know as much information as possible about the specific services needed as described by your physician.

-- Type of services needed - we need to know if you will be admitted to the hospital as an inpatient overnight, or if you are expected to be treated on an outpatient basis.
+- Type of services needed - We need to know if you will be admitted to the hospital as an inpatient overnight, or if you are expected to be treated on an outpatient basis.

-- Physician/Specialist Name - for example, if you are having surgery, we will want to know the surgeon's name.
+- Physician/Specialist Name - For example, if you are having surgery, we will want to know the surgeon's name.

 - If you have insurance, we will also need:

-- Your insurance card - please have your card available so that if needed, you can provide the following information: name of insurance company, type of policy (e.g. HMO, PPO, POS, Indemnity), policy holder's name, group name and number, policy number, insurance company phone number.
+- Your insurance card - Please have your card available so that if needed, you can provide the following information: name of insurance company, type of policy (e.g. HMO, PPO, POS, Indemnity), policy holder's name, group name and number, policy number, insurance company phone number.

-- Policy holder's personal information - it is possible that the insurance company will want us to verify the Social Security Number and date of birth of the person who is named as the primary insurance policy holder.
+- Policy holder's personal information - It is possible that the insurance company will want us to verify the Social Security Number and date of birth of the person who is named as the primary insurance policy holder.

 Unfortunately, we are not able to provide an exact pricing quote pre-service.
 We will do our best to provide you with a pricing range based on our hospital's historical pricing for comparable services.
-Price quotes are not guaranteed since the services used to compute the quote can vary from services you actually receive due to treatment decisions, unforeseen complications, additional tests or services ordered by your physician, and variation in the clinical needs of each patient.
+Price quotes are not guaranteed since the services used to compute the quote can vary from services you actually receive due to treatment decisions, unforeseen complications, additional tests or services ordered by your physician and variation in the clinical needs of each patient.